StrangeRanger/bash-style-guide/docs/guidelines/style.md

 # Style

 This section outlines style guidelines that directly impact the functionality of Bash scripts.
-It includes best practices for quoting, variable declaration, and writing shebang lines.
+It includes best practices for quoting and variable declaration.

 ## Using Quotes